WSU-kduncan/cs3900-workoutplan/Agile-MVP-BusinessNeedsAnalysis.md

 ## Problem Statement

-> Runners want to be able to have a simple digital tracking application to store and analyze their workouts
+> Runners want to be able to have a simple digital tracking application to store and analyze their runs

 ***